postman721/Spin-Fm/README.md

 When the content of the folder or location changes and does not seem to refresh, remember to refresh the tree via addressbar navigation.
 For example: Type /home and hit return/enter from the keyboard.

-<b> Do not paint <b/> your selections for copying, moving or deleting: This will likely cause non-functionality.
+<b>Do not paint your selections for copying, moving or deletion</b>: This will likely cause non-functionality.
 Press CTRL and point and click through the objects.

 After selected, right-click and choose proper menu action.

 For copying and moving: Select for copying or moving.
 For deletion: Delete objects.

- After copying or moving selection navigate to your target location and choose Copy to.. or Move to... from the right-click menu.
+After copying or moving selection, navigate to your target location and choose Copy to.. or Move to... from the right-click menu.

- Deletion will try to deliver the objects to trash folder.

 <br>
 <br>